Returning to the workplace

 - how health and safety is being reviewed and managed – you should share the latest risk assessment

-- any planned adjustments to the workplace, for example additional hand washing facilities, staggering start and finish times to avoid overcrowding or floor markings to help people keep 2 metres apart
+- any planned adjustments to the workplace, for example additional hand washing facilities, staggering start and finish times to avoid overcrowding or floor markings to help people stay apart

 - if there might be a phased return of the workforce, for example some staff returning before others

 Wherever possible, employers should speak to staff before making a decision or putting plans in writing.
 This can help staff understand, and feel included in, decisions.